slowernews/wisdom-tldr/chapters/1-2_self_growth.md

 > *"There are no more writers like Shakespeare because all he had was a table, a candle, a pen and some paper."
 -- Chris Cornell [1964]*

-> *"We write things down, both to help us remember, and to help us forget."
+> *"We write things down, both to help us remember, and to help us forget." (...)
+"Good writing is the output of good thinking.
+(Why AI hasn’t taken over X)."
 -- Naval Ravikant [1974]*

 > *"Write from your heart.
 Rewrite from your head."